cleesmith/NiceGUI-primer/README.md

 a text file is smaller, faster, easier to ingest by AI's

 The [primer for NiceGUI](https://chatgpt.com/g/g-n2O45ylVT-nicegui-primer) is available for use as a GPT on OpenAI's GPT store.
-While it's offered as free to use by me; you may have to have a ChatGPT account ($'s).
+While it's offered by me as free to use tool; you may have to have a ChatGPT account ($'s).
+Also, it's not just limited to chatting about NiceGUI, the GPT is backed by GPT-4 so it can be used for any typical chat activities and capable of coding in Python.
-> It turns out that there are several existing GPT's being offered.
+> It turns out that there are several existing GPT's being offered regarding NiceGUI.

 Further information here:
 - https://nicegui.io/